top of page

 • Why are you running for Town Council?

-I've always thought about running but never felt it was the right time.
-I didn't have the time, raising small children, and working in various large community spotlights affected my desire to run.
-With the way the world has changed this past few years and after much discussion with my husband we both felt it was time.
-I believe I bring some unique perspective to the table.
-Strong opinions and compassion.
-A woman is built different and it will be important to have a female voice representing this community for the next few years.
-I want to be a voice for the female.
-The working mom, the stay at home mom (I've done both!), the entreprenuer (yup...me again) community volunteer and lover of this area (absolutely!)
-I value hard-work, self determination, community engaement, sustainable practices, freedome, faith, and outdoor family living.
+Since completing my first year term on council I honestly believe I made a positive impact on the Sundre community.
+I was once told a woman needs to be asked 11 times to do something before they will do it.
+Apparently, I broke the seal and I'm ready and determined to run again.
+I still believe I bring a unique perspective to the council table.
+Strong opinions, compassion, and empathy.
+A woman is built different and it is important to have a female voice representing this community.
+I want to be a voice for the working mom, the stay at home mom (I've done both!), the entrepreneur, the community volunteer and lover of this area!
+I value hard-work, self determination, community engagement, sustainable practices, freedom, faith, and outdoor family living.
 I believe I can be a voice for a large section of our community.
 I want to build upon the greatness that Sundre is and continue to move it forward with passion and dedication.

 • Is this your first time running or have you ran before?